humap-trier/humap-trier.github.io/_posts/2019-10-09-mapping-philippines.md

 Farmland outline as depicted in the task instructions

 <img src="https://i.postimg.cc/SNQVXvKX/farmland-outlined.png"
-     alt="Farmland outline as depicted in the task instructions" width="400" height="300"/>
+     alt="Farmland outline as depicted in the task instructions" title="Farmland in the Philippines" width="400" height="300"/>